LONG DISTANCE MOVING TIPS

-Ask your friends, neighbors, and co-workers for moving company recommendations.
-Then research the companies you have on your shortlist paying attention to the services they offer and customer reviews.
-The best moving companies have the best reputation.
+Ask colleagues for moving company recommendations.
+Research the companies on your shortlist.
+Pay attention to the services they offer and customer reviews.

-After you’ve decided on a company, look up their insurance status, licensing, and vehicle inventory on the Federal Motor Carrier Safety Administration website.
-You can also learn about your rights and responsibilities.
-Finally, check the company’s ratings with the American Moving & Storage Association and the Better Business Bureau.
+As with any move, consult with the top three companies on your list and ask for on-location estimates.
+After you choose a mover, look up their insurance status, licensing, and vehicle inventory.
+Check the Federal Motor Carrier Safety Administration website.
+Read about your rights and responsibilities.
+Check the mover’s ratings with the American Moving & Storage Association and the Better Business Bureau.

 Utilize temporary storage.